rmnldwg/lydata/2021-oropharynx/README.md

+## Curation of the Dataset

+We have detailed inclusion criteria and what was considered lymphatic involvement in our paper that has been submitted to the journal of Radiation & Oncology.
+It will soon be available as a preprint on [medRxiv](https://medrxiv.org) and we will update this section as soon as there is a decision from the peer review process.

 ## Data description

 The data is provided as a CSV-table containing one row for each of the 287 patients.
 The table has a header with three levels that describe the columns.
 Below we explain each column in the form of a list with three levels.
-So, for example, list entry 1.1.7 refers to a column with the three-level header `patient | # | hpv_status` and underneath it tha patients' HPV status is listed.
+So, for example, list entry 1.i.g refers to a column with the three-level header `patient | # | hpv_status` and underneath it tha patients' HPV status is listed.

 ## Columns